Postcode:

 Light Vehicle Mechanics require good problem solving abilities and must have strong technical skills.
 It’s important you can understand customer needs and provide appropriate mechanical advice.
 Light Vehicle Mechanics should have good attention to detail and strong analytical abilities.
 You’ll need to be able to manage your time well and prioritise tasks when needed.

-There is one course available for people who want to become a Light Vehicle Mechanic.
+There are 2 courses available for people who want to become a Light Vehicle Mechanic.

 In Australia, a full time Light Vehicle Mechanic generally earns $1,340 per week ($69,680 annual salary) before tax.
 This is a median figure for full-time employees and should be considered a guide only.
 As you gain more experience you can expect a potentially higher salary than people who are new to the industry.